alexdobrianski/TOTAL_ENCRYPTION/readme.txt

                                     Challenge.
-Person, translated this message:
+Translate this message:

 =65000000a000000000000000ed45a19834912670eeaace8cc71a0da73a27aa9cff844d1fdc177c1794a5a3913f4757bcfb55a2a4fdda15ca0d0c3a811f3bb68233100d3f6f1f6bda9cdcf60cada1b2f776bf74a4ac66631efe07ff2be56771d058fd9d439517c773adbf7180a3ad0835f1=

+using:
-using source code provided, key (used for encryption), original video (used for key generation) published on youtube, will receive 10 Lunaro Sterlings, if decryption will be done before 10 October, 2013.
+- source code provided,
+- key (used for encryption),
+- original video (used for key generation) published on youtube,

+Anybody provided correct decrypted message before 10 October, 2013 will receive 10 Lunaro Sterlings.

+Avalable :
-Avalable - source code:
+- source code:
-key file - 111.tkey
+- key file - 111.tkey
-youtube video -
+- youtube video -

-sample encrypted text used with the same key:
+Sample:
+ - unencrypted text (same key file 111.tkey):
-NOW IS THE TIME FOR ALL GOOD MEN TO COME TO THE AID OF THE PARTY chiper text after encryption:
+NOW IS THE TIME FOR ALL GOOD MEN TO COME TO THE AID OF THE PARTY

+chiper text after encryption:
 =400000000000000000000000584fba6e203321df73fe0c07f8fa9903d4d2c80ff0dd62ad87413cf289f5e1251d44766b9156d76495a022263be1b04fa8ab075fe8cc44b0e45a4ed60a2cb727=